REMEMBRANCE, CAMPING, COOKOUTS AND TRAVEL

 Congress established the National Moment of Remembrance at 3 PM on Memorial Day.
 It asks all Americans to pause in their celebrations for one minute to join with all other Americans in a moment of national unity.

 Memorial Day honors those who died while fighting for the country.
-Veterans Day honors and thanks all who served honorably in our armed services, particularly those still living.
+Veteran’s Day honors and thanks all who served honorably in our armed services, particularly those still living.

 Planning to fly the flag on Memorial Day?
 Fly the flag at half-staff until noon, then raise it to full staff for the rest of the day until sunset.

 Memorial Day began after the Civil War and originated when women and families began decorating the graves of fallen civil war soldiers from both sides of the conflict.
-Waterloo, New York was formally recognized by the United States Congress as having the first official Memorial Day community service.
+Waterloo, New York, was formally recognized by the United States Congress as having the first official Memorial Day community service.

 “Taps” is a bugle melody or call played at all military memorial services.
 It came about when Civil War General Dan Butterfield decided that the usual “Lights Out” call at the end of the day was inappropriate for a burial and worked with the company bugler to make changes.
 The result was Taps.
-During the Civil War, it was sometimes played in place of a three-shot volley over a grave out of fear that it might trigger a new battle.
+During the Civil War, it was sometimes played in place of a three-shot volley over a grave out of fear that firing shots might trigger a new battle.

 Poppies flourished after World War I because the disturbed earth allowed them to grow from seeds that lay dormant in the soil.
 John McCrea wrote a poem called “Flanders Fields” which inspired the Memorial Day custom of wearing red poppies.

-Updated May 25.
-2021
+Updated May 25, 2024